 Nicole is the 5th grade English Language Arts teacher.
 Prior to joining the KIPP South Fulton Academy team, Ms. May taught 5th grade Math at KIPP 3D Academy in Houston, Texas.
 Nicole has a degree in Political Science from Norfolk State University.
 She is currently pursuing a Masters in Mathematics from University of Texas at Arlington.

 LaNita Martin-Snyder, School Counselor

-Nicole Murphy, Dance/Fine Arts Coordinator & Executive Assistant to the School Director
+Nicole Murphy, Dance/Fine Arts Coordinator & Executive Assistant to the School Leader

-Nicole teaches dance at KIPP South Fulton Academy.
+Nicole is the Dance/Fine Arts Coordinator and Executive Assistant to the School Leader.
 Nicole has years of dance experience and is specialized in modern, jazz, and ballet dance genres.
 Professionally, Nicole has been selected as a guest choreographer for dance groups and companies in Florida and North Carolina, served as Minister of Dance with her church and was a guest artist with Journey Performing Arts in Atlanta, Georgia.
 Ms. Murphy attended North Carolina A&T State University for her undergraduate studies receiving a B.A. in Marketing and later attended University of Phoenix for graduate studies receiving her Master’s in Management.

 Onaje Oladuwa, 6th Grade Earth Science Teacher

 Onaje is the 6th Grade Earth Science teacher.
 He has been teaching for more than 10 years.
 He began his career in the Mississippi Delta with Teach For America.
 He previously taught at KSFA before departing to explore an opportunity in South Korea.
 Onaje has a BA in English and Sociology from Tufts University.

 Noemi Pavon, Lower School Director